datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 > ## Exercise
 >
 > Try to change the name of the second new column to "species".
-How can you correct the problem you encounter?
+Are you able to do this?
+Or do you encounter a problem?
 >
 > > ## Solution
 > >
 > > On the `scientificName 2` column, click the down arrow and then `Edit column` > `Rename this column`.
-Type "species" into the box
+Type "species" into
-> > that appears.
+> > the boxthat appears.
 A pop-up will appear that says `Another column already named species`.
-This is because there is another column
+This is because there is another
-> > where we've recorded the species abbreviation.
-You can choose another name like `speciesName` for this column or change the other
+> > column where we've recorded the species abbreviation.
+If you capitalize the S, it will work.
+Or you can choose another name
-> > `species` column name to `speciesAbbreviation`.
+> > like `speciesName` for this column or change the other `species` column name to `speciesAbbreviation`.
 > {: .solution}
 {: .challenge}
 ## Undo / Redo